-1.13 Does the scope of protection of a patent claim extend to non-literal equivalents?
+1.16 Does the scope of protection of a patent claim extend to non-literal equivalents?

 For many years, it has been interpreted that only literal infringement is recognised under the current IP Law.
-Infringement under the doctrine of equivalence is not expressly provided in the law; a broader interpretation of the patent law to explore the doctrine of equivalents.
+Infringement under the doctrine of equivalents is not expressly provided in the law; a broader interpretation of the patent law to explore the doctrine of equivalents is required.